BrenanMarenger/Capstone-Project/README.md

 ## Features
 * Account system with personal favorites and watch history (resuming where left off)
 * Top 5 rating system based on favorites from all accounts
+* Modal showing related videos (based on shared categories)
 * Authentication with appropriate redirection, token storage, policies, and hashing
 * Custom video player with keybinds and a variety of features, including ai generated captions
 * Dynamic gallery page with different featured videos and changing arrangements of categories/videos
 * Scalable project, adapting to new videos, users, and data.
 Automatically adding new categories and filters
 * Dynamic searching and filtering (combinations work), query urls/links
-* UI/UX Design with responsive and dynamic buttons, scaling to all screens
+* Seamless UI/UX interaction with responsive and dynamic buttons

 ## Screenshots